What the CDC Eviction Ban Means for DC, Maryland, and Virginia Renters, and How to Claim Protection Under It

 Renters who qualify can sign this sample declaration form and submit it to their landlord.
 The form is also available in twelve additional languages through this link.
 It is recommended that renters submit the form via certified mail or email so as to retain proof of its submission.

 The CDC order only protects renters from eviction for non-payment of rent, fees, penalties, or interest.
 It does not protect tenants facing eviction for the violation of any other contractual obligations.
 The order also does not provide any rent relief.
 As such, many renters will likely be evicted once the moratorium expires and back rent is due.
-Emergency rental assistance is still needed to ensure that renters remain stably housed into 2021.
+Emergency rental assistance is still needed to ensure that renters remain stably housed.

 If a landlord attempts to proceed with eviction after the tenant has submitted the signed declaration form, they may face up to $100,000 fine, up to a year in jail, or both.
 Tenants can contact local legal aid offices, area tenant associations, or local bar associations for additional support.